maximelester/driftcorrection/README.md

 The data can be loaded into a DriftCorrection object as follows:
 ``DriftCorrection(path)``

-If format does not contain metadata (specifying dimensions of the image), it is essential to use the following:
+If the format does not contain metadata (specifying dimensions of the image), it is essential to use the following:
 ``DriftCorrection(path, Lx, Ly)`` with ``Lx`` and ``Ly`` the x and y dimensions of the image.

 ### 2) Displaying raw data